Vanguard Canada is the Canadian subsidiary of the Vanguard Group, one of the largest financial institutions in the world.

 Vanguard Global Aggregate Bond Index ETF (CAD-Hedged) (VGAB)

-VGAB is a Vanguard Canada ETF that was established in 2020 and trades on the Toronto Stock Exchange.
+VGAB is a Vanguard Canada ETF established in 2020 and trades on the Toronto Stock Exchange.

 VGAB tracks the broad global bond index and is a hedged ETF holding Canadian dollars to hedge against currency volatility.